ome/napari-ome-zarr/.napari/DESCRIPTION.md

 If you would like assistance with using the plugin, or converting images to ome-zarr format, please reach out on [image.sc](https://forum.image.sc/).

-# How to Cite
+# How to Cite OME-NGFF:

-## To cite OME-NGFF:

 [Next-generation file format (NGFF) specifications for storing bioimaging data in the cloud](https://ngff.openmicroscopy.org/0.1/).
 J. Moore, et al. Editors.
 Open Microscopy Environment Consortium, 20 November 2020.
 This edition of the specification is https://ngff.openmicroscopy.org/0.1/.
 The latest edition is available at https://ngff.openmicroscopy.org/latest/. ([doi:10.5281/zenodo.4282107](https://doi.org/10.5281/zenodo.4282107))

-## To cite this plugin:

-[ome-zarr-py: Experimental implementation of next-generation file format (NGFF) specifications for storing bioimaging data in the cloud.](https://doi.org/10.5281/zenodo.4113931) OME; et al. 06 October 2020.
-URL: https://doi.org/10.5281/zenodo.4113931